klamberth27/SharePointInventory/README.md

 ## Additional Notes

 - This script is designed to be run in an environment with access to the SharePoint Online Management Shell.
-- Modify the script as needed to suit your requirements.

 ---